just-the-docs/just-the-docs/peopleops/recruiting/JOB_POSTINGS.md

 1. A good writer (in English)
 2. Good with Excel / Google Docs
-3. Great at paying to detail while always trying to understand and work towards high level goals.
+3. Great at paying attention to detail while always trying to understand and work towards high level goals.
 4. A self-starter who takes initiative to solve problems and chase opportunities for the company.